bogzbonny/yeehaw/README.md

 ## Contributing

-It'd be cool for this repo to become a monolith.
+It'd be cool for this repo to become a "megarepo".
 I want all sorts of funky gadgets in this baby with first class support from this project.
 All ideas will be considered with an open mind, if you'd like to build and element and merge it into yeehaw It'd be an honour.
 If you'd like to build a element with highly